5 Strange things found in nature

-Trying to survive in nature is normally a case of having the right equipment and knowing how to use it, but every once in a while something turns up that scares and confuses even the most veteran explorer.
-Here’s a list of some of the most abnormal and plain weird creations from mother earth:
+Trying to survive in nature is normally a case of having the right equipment and knowing how to use it, along with a little bit of luck, but every once in a while something turns up that scares and confuses even the most veteran explorer.
+These 5 strange things found in nature are some of the most abnormal and plain weird creations from Mother Earth:

 1) Lake Natron

 This massive lake is located in Tanzania and is over 30 miles long and 14 miles wide.
-The lake is only about 3 metres deep in most parts and doesn’t have any plunge pools, which is very unusual for a lake of this size.
-The strangest thing about lake Natron is that is has a very high alkaline content, and combined with the high water temperature it has the ability to turn animals into stone.
-Well, not quite stone but the process is called calcification and rapidly sucks all the moisture out the animal while setting the remaining liquid like a thing cement.
+The lake is only about 3 meters deep in most parts and doesn’t have any plunge pools, which is very unusual for a lake of this size.
+The strangest thing about Lake Natron is that it has a very high alkaline content, and combined with the high water temperature it has the ability to turn animals into stone.
+Well, not quite stone but the process is called calcification and rapidly sucks all the moisture out of the animal while setting the remains into something close to cement.

 Water temperatures can regularly go above 40 °C, and the alkalinity in the lake is normally no lower than a pH of 12.
-The reason for the high water temperatures is due to the lakes source which is the Southern Ewaso Ng’iro river in Kenya.
-Not long before the water reaches the lake it runs over a number of mineral rich hot springs which heat it close to boiling, but by the time the water reaches the lake its normally no less than 40 °C.
+The reason for the high water temperatures is due to the lake’s source which is the Southern Ewaso Ng’iro River in Kenya.
+Not long before the water reaches the lake it runs over several mineral-rich hot springs which heat it close to boiling, but by the time the water reaches the lake, it’s normally no less than 40 °C.

 2) Blood falls – Antarctica

 When Australian geologist Griffith Taylor found this in 1911 he probably thought he was seeing things.
-A huge waterfall of blood red liquid pouring out of the ground and falling over 20 metres of ice would be enough to scare anyone who saw it for the first time, or didn’t know what it actually was.
+A huge waterfall of blood-red liquid pouring out of the ground and falling over 20 meters of ice would be enough to scare anyone who saw it for the first time or didn’t know what it actually was.

-The source of the red colour in the water is actually iron oxide that’s met an underwater lake 400 metres below the ice.
+The source of the red color in the water is actually iron oxide that’s met an underwater lake 400 meters below the ice.
 With all the glaciers moving millions of tons of rock around, it seems at one point an enormous iron deposit made contact with this sub-glacial lake and burst to the surface.
-Even though it looks cool, this is nothing more than a rust filled spring coming to the surface.
+Even though it looks cool, this is nothing more than a rust-filled spring coming to the surface.

 3) Tamri Goats

 Officially taking the title of “coolest goats in town” the Tamri Goat is unusual for its incredible climbing abilities.
-Most climbing animals are built to do so, with squirrels and monkeys having claws or hands to grab with, and tails to counter balance.
-The Tamri Goat has non of these attributes, but is one of the best climbers in the wild, and using nothing but hooves to do it.
+Most climbing animals are built to do so, with squirrels and monkeys having claws or hands to grab with, and tails to counterbalance.
+The Tamri Goat has none of these attributes but is one of the best climbers in the wild, and uses nothing but hooves to do it.

-There are many species of goats that have incredible climbing abilities, including various types of mountain goat who’s young can climb steep hillsides and rocks just a few hours after being born.
-It seems very odd that if nature wanted to give something such great climbing abilities, you’d think it would at least give it opposable thumbs or a tail, but im just glad im not the guy who has to round them up for the night.
+Many species of goats have incredible climbing abilities, including various types of mountain goats whose young can climb steep hillsides and rocks just a few hours after being born.
+It seems very odd that if nature wanted to give something such great climbing abilities, you’d think it would at least give it opposable thumbs or a tail, but I’m just glad I’m not the guy who has to round them up for the night.

 4) Bio-luminescent Waves